 - B7.4 You must employ the Future Fellow for the project activity period. - B7.5 You are responsible for managing changes to the Future Fellow's working hours.
-You are required to notify Us of any changes to working hours through submission of a Variation. - B7.6 You must ensure the Future Fellow has access to the following leave entitlements in line with Your normal practice: - a. maternity leave; - b. partner/parental leave; - c. recreation leave; - d. sick leave; and - e. additional leave of up to twelve months using accrued leave or leave without pay. - B7.7 The grant agreement includes further information on leave entitlements.
+You are required to notify Us of any changes to working hours through submission of a Variation. - B7.6 You must ensure the Future Fellow has access to the following leave entitlements in line with Your normal practice: - a. parental leave; - b. recreation leave; - c. sick leave; and - d. additional leave of up to twelve months using accrued leave or leave without pay. - B7.7 The grant agreement includes further information on leave entitlements.
 Funding for paid leave, and suspension of the project to undertake such leave, must be requested from Us via a Variation as detailed in the grant agreement.